serrayos/Road-Network-Generation-using-CGAN-from-Aerial-and-LiDAR-Images/README.md

 the U-Net and discriminator network based on convolutional PatchGAN architecture.
 I used both U-Net and ResNet architectures in the generator model of the pix2pix.
 Therefore, my generator design follows the encoder-decoder structure with skip-connections, as in U-Net and also ResNet, whereas the discriminator design remains the same as PatchGAN.

+## Reference
+Isola, P., Zhu, J. Y., Zhou, T., & Efros, A. A. (2017).
+Image-to-image translation with conditional adversarial networks.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 1125- 1134).